enonic/old-xp-doc/doc/operations/clustering.rst

     blobStore.dir = /some/common/path

-Since you will run two nodes on the same machine, you also need to set two different HTTP-ports to be able to run two instances at once:
+ 3. **Give each node its own HTTP-port:** Since you will run two nodes on the same machine, you also need to set two different HTTP-ports to be able to run two instances at once:

 In ``$XP_HOME/config/com.enonic.xp.web.jetty.cfg`` set the following property to different values for the two nodes, typically ``8080`` and ``8090``